anglimin/honours_thesis_code/README.md

 # GE4401: Honours Thesis

-This repository contains the scripts that I have used for my honours thesis.
+This repository contains the scripts that I have used for my methodology framework.

-Topic: INVESTIGATING THE UTILITY OF ONLINE PUBLIC TRANSPORT PERSPECTIVES AS A PROXY OF DIGITAL PARITCIPATORY URBANISM
+In sequential order, the scripts are executed as follow:

+### Disclaimers